Dasharo/docs/docs/unified/novacustom/firmware-update.md

     1. These options were introduced in v1.5.0 for TGL models and v1.7.0 for ADL models.
 You can skip these steps if you are using an older firmware version.

-    Follow the manual update procedure described in the [DTS firmware update documentation](../../dasharo-tools-suite/documentation/features.md#local-firmware-update).
+    Follow the local firmware update procedure described in the [DTS firmware update documentation](../../dasharo-tools-suite/documentation/features.md#local-firmware-update).

-    > Please make sure you that you update the BIOS firmware and the EC firmware
-    > respectively, as the laptop will power off after the EC firmware flash.
-    >
-    > Please also note that
+    > Please note that
     > [network boot must be enabled](../../dasharo-menu-docs/dasharo-system-features.md#networking-options)
     > if you want to boot to the Dasharo Tools Suite over a network connection.